chadathid/hid-gatsby-starter-netlify-cms/src/pages/widgets/individual/data-table.md

 # **Accessibility**

 - Make content digestible and scannable:
-    - Keep headers clear and concise
+    - Keep headers clear and concise.
     - Include an a visual indicator for cells that don’t have content.
     - Give enough space for content to account for localization.
-    - Wrap important content to multiple lines
+    - Wrap important content to multiple lines.
     - Truncate secondary information, especially if a user is going to get the full content upon click of a link in the table.